BenRutlandWeb/WPEloquent/readme.md

 ### Custom Model

 To define a Model for a custom table, extend the WPEloquent Model and set the `$table` property to the name of the table.
-This will be prefixe automatically.
+This will be prefixed automatically.

 ```php
 <?php